 Pamela’s Diner is a famous Pittsburgh chain.
 They are well-known for their specialty crepe-style hotcakes.
 If it had been any earlier or later—or the weekend—I would not have made that suggestion.
 All of their locations always seem to be packed full during prime breakfast and lunch times.
 But, since it was 11 a.m. on a Thursday, I was sure it was a good idea.
 Oh boy was I wrong.

 We made the two-block trek up Penn Avenue.
 Once we got there, I was surprised to see that the restaurant was full, leaving us to wait a few minutes before we could be seated.
 I consoled my daughter about the 10 minute wait by regaling her with an anecdote; a few friends and I stood outside this restaurant for close to an hour one Saturday morning because someone in our group was hell bent on eating at Pamela’s.

-The diners were made up of families, couples, high school students (probably involved with some sort of field trip), and a group of young professionals that were making a video at a table at the far side of the dining area I was in.
-When our server delivered our coffee and water I asked what they were filming.
-He replied that he had a choice of finding out what they were doing or getting us our coffee and water and he hoped I appreciated his choice.
-I did.
-We thought the coffee was really good.
+The diners were made up of families, couples, and high school students (probably involved with some sort of field trip).
+There was also a group of young professionals that were making a video at a table at the far side of the dining area.
+I wondered aloud about what they were filming, but our server had not a clue.
+I took a sip of my coffee as I continued to look until our food came.

 By Tom Pollard